 Third, after the object is finished printing, you will want to give it some finishing touches.
 You might remove support material, use sandpaper to smooth it out, or add some paint to give it the final appearance you want.

-For more information, read about 3D printing on Wikipedia.
+For more information, read about 3D printing here.

 3D printing is fun and easy.
 Go ahead and give it a try!